planetfederal/desktop-documentation/docs/source/quick_start_guide.rst

 There is a handy `Licenses` shortcut to access the licenses for each individual tool.
 Please make sure to consult those licenses, including Boundless EULA for Boundless desktop.

 In windows, there is also an `Uninstall` shortcut to easily remove Boundless Desktop from your computer.
-Please consult :ref:`install.uninstall` for more information about uninstallion procedures.
+Please consult :ref:`install.uninstall` for more information about uninstalling procedures.

 For more information on how to use each tool, please consult the :ref:`components` section.